-ClickUp, has a forever free plan with unlimited users.
-And the free version has every single feature.
+ClickUp has a forever free plan with unlimited users.
+And the free version offers all features.
 Period!

-And even if you want to upgrade and get more server space, you just pay $5 an user.
+And even if you want to upgrade and get more storage, access to reporting, and unlimited uses of custom fields, you just pay $5 a user.
 You save 50% of what you would pay for Asana.